 AS: You're designing Boston's Martin Luther King Jr. memorial.
 It will feature the arms of King and his wife, Coretta Scott King, embracing in bronze.
-It is an untraditional monument in that it does not capture the full likenesses of these Civil Rights icons.
+It is an untraditional monument in that it does not capture the

 The Embrace, 2019.
 Rendering of Boston's Martin Luther King Jr. memorial.